daavidrgz/gtheme-docs/README.md

 * Using the TUI **->** Run `gtheme` and press `tab` to switch to the _fav-themes/themes_ view.
 Search for the theme you want to apply and hit `enter`

 {% hint style="info" %}
 Some applications should now restart and apply the selected theme's colors.
-Nevertheless, there are some apps that either do not support _hot reload color change_ or need a manual restart.
+Nevertheless, there are some apps that either do not support _hot reload color change_ or need a manual restart (this is the main reason pattern postcripts exists).
 {% endhint %}